UbiquityRobotics/ubiquity_main/install_virtualization.md

    What is really going on here is that ubuntu supports multiple different desktop graphical user interfaces.
 LXDE is one of the smaller desktop graphical user interfaces.
 The UR team selected LXDE because it is small.
-   The bottom line is you need download the correct lubunutu file an follow the remaining steps to get it installed into your virtual machine.
+   The bottom line is you need download the correct lubuntu file an follow the remaining steps to get it installed into your virtual machine.

    Using your web browser, please download the file